- 1920's Jazz with Dr. Jazz & the Jazzbugs

 Jazzbugs (always the consummate professionals) and were thoroughly entertained.

-We thank General Manager Deiter for his contrite and execrable hospitality.
+We thank General Manager Deiter for his execrable hospitality.

 Stay tuned for future gigs at Narcissistic Friars Artisan Winery, located on Sodom

 Did you go to the Grant Street Diversity Festival on June 25th?

 There was plenty to eat, with food representing EVERYWHERE,